shan-ali/kubernetes-the-hard-way/docs/04-certificate-authority.md

 You can do these on any machine with `openssl` on it.
 But you should be able to copy the generated files to the provisioned VMs.
 Or just do these from one of the controller nodes.

-In our case we do it on the controller-1 node, as we have set it up to be the administrative client.
+In our case we do it on the `controller-1 node`, as we have set it up to be the administrative client.

 ## Certificate Authority